This post may contain affiliate links. Please read our disclosure policy for more information.

 There are a lot of kiddie rides for younger kids here, including a splash yard.
 This is good for those hot days.
 Just bring a change of clothes for the kids.

-If water rides are more your speed, Silver Dollar City has some great ones, like Lost River of the Ozarks.
+If water rides are more your speed, Silver Dollar City has some great ones, like River Blast.

 Another area for kids is the Grand Exposition area.
 This is one of Kristin’s favorite places.